 ULTILAYER SAMI is a crack resisting asphalt interlayer for concrete based roads.

-Over 1,200km of concrete pavement are thought to be in use on Highways England’s strategic road network, with an even greater length in existence across the local authority network.
+Over 1,200km of concrete pavement are thought to be in use on National Highways' strategic road network, with an even greater length in existence across the local authority network.

 The thin asphalts used to overlay this concrete frequently suffer from reflective cracking caused by thermal expansion in the underlying concrete and the effects of traffic loading.
 This cracking eventually leads to water ingress and failure, requiring costly remedial work and causing delays for road users.